Xiaofei-it/Shelly/README.md

 you can append only one `subscribe` method to the method chain in RxJava and thus can perform only one action.

+Moreover, the Shelly library has an EventBus-like feature which allows you to register components and then cause the `Domino` to perform actions on the registered components, which RxJava does not support.

 ## Downloading